mcnole25/vote-data-stuff/day-of-week.md

 What is your favorite, or least favorite day of the week?

-Votes were analyzed by several Reddit posts & comments, & may be subject to inaccuracy.
+808 votes were analyzed by several Reddit posts & comments, & may be subject to inaccuracy.

 # Most Favorite
 523 votes